 - B. V-notch weirs, orifice plates or other designs shall be utilized to assure an appropriate detention time for the 100-year flood and bankfull flood volumes as required above. - C. The outlet will be well protected from clogging. - D. All outlets will be designed to be easily accessible for heavy equipment required for maintenance purposes. - E. The restricted outlet shall be located in a catch basin, manhole or other structure that will allow for regular inspection and maintenance. - F. The standard orifice equation shall be used in determining the outflow from orifice holes used in the detention basin outlet.
-The minimum restrictor size is one square inch.
-If a one square inch restrictor permits discharge in excess of the allowable outflow then a different restricted outlet design may be required, such as a weir. - G. Pumped outlets are not permitted for underground detention facilities. - H. An emergency overflow with a defined drainage path shall be provided.
+The minimum restrictor size is one inch diameter. - G. Pumped outlets are not permitted for underground detention facilities. - H. An emergency overflow with a defined drainage path shall be provided.